DeepSec-prover/DeepSec-prover.github.io/alpha.md

 We are currently aware of two issues that you're trying to solve before the full release:
 1. Quitting **DeepSec UI** also terminates all the runs of **DeepSec** that were launch through **DeepSec UI** and they still appear as **In Progress** when relaunching the UI.
 The intended behavior is that **DeepSec** keeps running in the back ground even when **DeepSec UI** is closed.
 Note that this issue does not affect the runs of **DeepSec** that were launched using command-line.
 2. When using the classic semantics (option `-s classic` in command line), the memory used can increase very rapidly.
 We're working on keeping it lower for the next patch.
-3. In  **DeepSec UI**, the button `redo` that appear when using the attack and equivalence simulator is disabled.
+3. In  **DeepSec UI**, the button `redo` that appears when using the attack and equivalence simulator is disabled.

 ## Thank you again for testing DeepSec and DeepSec UI !!